eye3/nkit4py/README.md

 - **bool_true**: representation for 'true' boolean value.
 Default '1';
 - **bool_false**: representation for 'false' boolean value.
 Default '0';

+If no *rootname* has been provided then *xmldec* will no effect.
+If **data** is Object (not Array) then *attrkey* will no effect for root Object.

+If **data** is Array then *itemname* will be used as element name for its items.

+# Change log

+- 2.2:
+    - Options changes for nkit4py.var2xml(): standalone 'encoding' option.
+      In previous version 'encoding' option was in 'xmldec'

+- 2.1:
+    - nkit4py.var2xml() method for converting Python data to XML

+- 2.0:
+    - Multi-mappings and options for nkit4py.Xml2VarBuilder class

+- 1.X:
+    - nkit4py.Xml2VarBuilder class for converting XML to Python data

 # Author